LGN520/farreach-public/docs/netreach-voting.md

 ## In-switch eviction mechanism

 - For GETREQ/PUTREQ
-	+ hash -> match keys -> get valid/dirty bit and vallen -> update votes -> get/put values -> try response directly ->
-	calculate vote diff -> access lock -> cache update decision -> port forward and hash partition
+	+ get seq for PUTREQ and hash -> match keys -> get valid/dirty bit, and access savedseq -> update vallen and get/put values (meta.canput = 2 for PUTREQ with matched key) -> update votes -> try response directly (still send PUTRES for PUTREQ with matched key even if canput = 0) -> calculate vote diff -> access lock -> cache update decision -> port forward and hash partition
 - For GETRES_S (for GETREQ_S which is cache update decision for GETREQ)
-	+ hash -> replace keys -> set valid bit as 1, dirty bit as 0, and set corresponding vallen -> reset votes as 0 -> put values ->
+	+ hash -> replace keys -> set valid bit as 1, dirty bit as 0, and reset savedseq -> set corresponding vallen and put values ->
-	reset lock as 0 -> TODO: clone a packet as GETRES [update GETRES_S as PUTREQ_GS to server for eviction if necessary]
+	-> reset votes as 0 -> reset lock as 0 -> clone a packet as GETRES [update GETRES_S as PUTREQ_GS to server for eviction if necessary]
 - For PUTREQ_RU (for PUTREQ_U which is recirculation-based cache update for PUTREQ)
-	+ hash -> replace keys -> set valid bit as 1, dirty bit as 1, and set corresponding vallen -> reset votes as 0 -> put values ->
+	+ hash -> replace keys -> set valid bit as 1, dirty bit as 1, and reset savedseq -> reset corresponding vallen and put values ->
-	reeset lock as 0 -> clone a packet as PUTRES, and update PUTREQ_RU as PUTREQ_PS or PUTREQ_N to server for eviction or notification
+	-> reset votes as 0 -> reeset lock as 0 -> clone a packet as PUTRES, and update PUTREQ_RU as PUTREQ_PS or PUTREQ_N to server for
+	eviction or notification

 ## Other notes